AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Topic reference** - ![](images/topic-reference.svg)

 Displays the topic search dialog.
-Navigate to the topic/map file that you want to insert and click **Select** to add it to the map.
+Navigate to the topic/map file that you want to insert and choose **Select** to add it to the map.

 ![](images/insert-topic-reference-dialog.png){width="800" align="left"}